Free Erie County Public Records Lookup (Search Anyone)

 The phone number for the Sheriff’s Office is 419.625.7951, and office hours are Monday through Friday, from 7 a.m. to 4 p.m.

-Track Down Arrests & Obtain Reports From Local Police Departments in Erie County Ohio
+View Arrest Records & Obtain Police Reports From Erie County’s Local Police Departments

 Here’s a list of local police departments in Erie County, Ohio, along with contact information for each: